 “Begin with the end in mind.”
-That’s a quote form Stephen Covey in his book, The 7 Habits of Highly Effective People.
-I’m going to borrow it, apply it in a different way and say this is what “Highly Successful Business Owners” do when they start a business.
+That’s a quote from Stephen Covey in his book, The 7 Habits of Highly Effective People.
+I’m going to borrow it, apply it in a different way, and say this is what “Highly Successful Business Owners” do when they start a business.

 You may have decided to start a business – or you’re starting another business – and you’re a little lost on where to begin.
 So I tell you to “begin with the end in mind” and you will know the direction to take.
 Read below and determine which group you are in:

 Group A = Is this new business going to be your livelihood?
 Support your family?
 Are you staking your professional reputation on your success?
 Is this an all-or-nothing venture?
 Are you using every resource you have to get it going?
 Is this your life-long dream and you’re finally doing it?
 Can you “see” your success and know exactly what it looks like?